Swordsmanship: Japanese

 The sword has long held a significance in Japanese culture from the reverence and care that the samurai placed in their weapons.
 The earliest swords in Japan were straight, based on early Chinese jian.
 Curved blades became more common at the end of the 8th century, with the importation of the curved forging techniques of that time.
 The shape was more efficient when fighting from horseback.
 Japanese swordsmanship is primarily two-handed wherein the front hand pushes down and the back hand pulls up while delivering a basic vertical cut.
 The samurai often carried two swords, the longer katana and the shorter wakizashi, and these were normally wielded individually, though use of both as a pair did occur.

-While earlier tachi were worn with the edge facing down, the later katana was worn with the edge facing upwards.
-This facilitated a quicker draw.
-Entire systems have been based on this technique and are known as iaido, iaijutsu, battodo or battojutsu.
+While earlier tachi were primarily intended to be used from horseback and were thus worn with the edge facing down, the later katana was worn with the edge facing upwards; this simple alteration allowed the wielder to transition immediately from a draw directly into an attack without needing to first re-orient their weapon or body, proving to be a more efficient and practical optimization tailored toward melee combat scenarios (which were becoming more common than mounted combat at that time).
+Entire systems have been based on this technique and are known as iaido, iaijutsu, battodo, or battojutsu.
 Because of the danger in training with real swords, practitioners since the 18th century have trained with wooden swords (bokken or bokutō) or bamboo swords (shinai) while wearing body armour.
 After the carrying of swords in public became illegal, this resulted in the modern sport of kendo.
 Some ancient schools still exist along with some more modern schools.
 Many schools also focus almost exclusively on swordsmanship which grew from the noble families' patronage of certain teachers.

 Korean

 The earliest Korean swords were straight double-edge blades derived from the Chinese jian.
 As Korean warfare favoured mounted combat, the curved single-edge sword was found to be more effective from horseback.
-Joseon's centralised government and the need to fend off frequent foreign invasions were conducive to the development of swordsmanship as a standardised military discipline.
+Joseon's centralized government and the need to fend off frequent foreign invasions were conducive to the development of swordsmanship as a standardized military discipline.
 Along with other martial systems, forms of swordsmanship were formalised in the military manual Muyejebo (1610) based on Qi Jiguang's Ji Xiao Xin Shu, and in the revisions, Muyesinbo (1759) and Muyedobotongji (1790).
 The Muyedobotongji also describes standard lengths and weights of the swords used; while not exclusive to swordsmanship, 8 of the 23 chapters are devoted to it, reflecting the needs of the era when guns had not yet matured enough for short-range combat.